Kzarama/instagram_django/README.md

 ~~~bash
 manage.py makemigrations
 ~~~
-and this create a new file in migrations folder with the fields and the tables, and create a new file for each change in the model, then run for save the changes in the db
+And this create a new file in migrations folder with the fields and the tables, and create a new file for each change in the model, then run for save the changes in the db
 ~~~bash
 manage.py migrate
 ~~~